Anatomy

 allowed).

-input, its UI is distinct, showcasing options as toggle buttons.
+While it functions similarly to the select input, its UI is distinct, showcasing options as toggle buttons.
 This

 makes it particularly useful and user-friendly for cases with fewer options, allowing for a more intuitive selection